sysfce2/glib2/docs/reference/glib/data-structures.md

   }
 ```

-To call a function for each element in the list, use [method@GLib.List.foreach].
+To call a function for each element in the list, use [func@GLib.List.foreach].

 To loop over the list and modify it (e.g. remove a certain element) a while loop is more appropriate,
 for example: